HaoWuLab-Bioinformatics/scCross/README.md

 # scCross
 A Deep Learning-Based Model for integration, cross-dataset cross-modality generation and matched muti-omics simulation of single-cell multi-omics data.
 Our model can also maintain in-silico perturbations in cross-modality generation and can use in-silico perturbations to find key genes.
-Tutorials of scCross can be found [here](https://sccross.readthedocs.io/en/latest/index.html)
+Tutorials of scCross can be found here. [**scCross Documentation**](https://sccross.readthedocs.io/en/latest/index.html)

 ## Overview
 <img title="Model Overview" alt="Alt text" src="/figures/main.png">